-- 2. Administrative The Town takes all reasonable steps to ensure that employees receive the correct amount of pay in each paycheck and that employees are paid promptly on the scheduled payday.
+- Administrative The Town takes all reasonable steps to ensure that employees receive the correct amount of pay in each paycheck and that employees are paid promptly on the scheduled payday.
 In the unlikely event that there is an error in the amount of pay, the employee should promptly bring the discrepancy to the attention of their supervisor.
-The employee should then contact the Town's Human Resource Officer so that all issues can be researched and any corrections can be made as quickly as possible. - C. Exempt employees will be expected to work as many hours as necessary to fulfill the duties of their position. - D. Employees not exempt from the Fair Labor Standards Act shall receive overtime pay after forty hours of actual work per week.
+The employee should then contact the Town's Human Resource Officer so that all issues can be researched, and any corrections can be made as quickly as possible. - C. Exempt employees will be expected to work as many hours as necessary to fulfill the duties of their position.
+There is an expectation that exempt employees will be at work during open office hours for Town Office Staff, except for the late hours on Tuesdays. - D. Employees not exempt from the Fair Labor Standards Act (FLSA) shall receive overtime pay after forty hours of actual work per week.
 At the discretion of the Town Manager, any such overtime may be compensated for with compensatory time.
 (See Section E. below).
-For the purpose of Public Works and Maintenance, employees will be paid overtime for time worked after their normal daily scheduled hours.
+For the purpose of Public Works, employees will be paid overtime for time worked after their normal daily scheduled hours.
 All overtime shall be paid at the rate of one and one-half times the employee's normal rate of pay.
-For the purposes of overtime calculation, holiday and vacation time will be considered time actually worked, with the exception of floating holidays.
-In accordance with FLSA, temporary summer Recreation employees are exempt from overtime.

-- E. Compensatory Time: Under certain prescribed conditions, employees of State and Local government agencies may receive compensatory time off, at a rate of not less than one and one-half for each overtime hour worked, instead of cash overtime pay.
+For the purposes of overtime calculation, holiday and vacation time will be considered time actually worked.
+In accordance with FLSA, temporary summer Recreation employees are exempt from overtime. - E. Compensatory Time: Under certain prescribed conditions, employees of State and Local government agencies may receive compensatory time off for overtime hours worked (as defined as hours over 40 hours per week), at a rate of not less than one and one-half for each overtime hour worked, instead of cash overtime pay.
 Fire protection and emergency response personnel and employees engaged in seasonal activities may accrue up to 480 hours of comp time; all other state and local employees may accrue up to 240 hours.
-An employee is permitted to use compensatory time on the date requested unless doing so would "unduly disrupt" the operation of the Town.
-During periods of slow or low work the Town reserves the right to require employees to use compensatory time. - F. Regular Work Hours: Due to the wide variety of services provided by the Town, hours per week between departments and employees also vary.
-Management reserves the right to change the workday or workweek for the purpose of promoting the efficiency of the municipal government; from establishing the work schedule of the employees, and establishing part-time positions.
+An employee is permitted to use compensatory time which will be scheduled, like vacation time, at such time or times as shall be mutually agreeable to the employees and their supervisors.
+During periods of slow or low work the Town reserves the right to require employees to use compensatory time.

+- F. Regular Work Hours: Due to the wide variety of services provided by the Town, hours per week between departments and employees vary.
+Management reserves the right to change the workday or workweek for the purpose of promoting the efficiency of the municipal government; from establishing the work schedule of the employees and establishing part-time positions.
 In the event schedules dictate a condensed workweek, with daily hours exceeding 8 hours, accrued time paid will be paid allocated by hours equal to daily set scheduled hours (not to exceed 10 hours).
-Accrued time earned is accumulated hourly and time used will be allocated on an hourly basis.
+Accrued time earned is accumulated hourly and time used will be allocated on an hourly basis. - G. Storm Closing Policy: It is the general policy of the Town for the Town Office and all other municipal offices to remain open for business except during extreme weather events.
+During an extreme weather event, the Town Office may be closed under the following process: